HydroponicAdvice.comUpdated May 2026

 The iDOO 12-Pod and AeroGarden Harvest Elite bundle everything: reservoir, pump, grow lights, timer.
 Add water, nutrients, and seeds.
 That's it.

-I bought the iDOO for my kitchen counter.
+we bought the iDOO for my kitchen counter.
 It grows basil brilliantly.
 The convenience is genuine.
 Would I learn as much about hydroponics as building my own system?
-No. Do I care when I'm picking fresh basil for dinner?
+No. Do I care when we're picking fresh basil for dinner?
 Also no.

 The AeroGarden runs double the price but includes app guidance, a wider range of seed pod kits, and arguably the best customer support in the industry.
 Whether that premium is worth it depends on how much hand-holding you want.